pcubillos/Gen_TSO/joss/paper.md

 ![Gen TSO graphical user interface.
 Components on the left hand-side are user inputs to define the target properties and instrument configuration.
 Components on the right-hand side show the ouptuts, including the target's FOV and spectra (stellar SED and transit/eclipse depth), the instrumental throughput curves, and time-series simulation. \label{fig:gen_tso_gui}](gen_tso_gui){width=100%}

-On the bottom left panel (Target), the user sets the astrophysical properties of the observing scene.
-An input select menu allows the user to search for known (planets) and automate setting the system properties once a target is selected.
+On the bottom left panel (Target panel), the user sets the astrophysical properties of the observing scene.
+An input select menu allows the user to search for known targets and automate setting the system properties once a target is selected.
 The target information is taken from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu).
 Hyperlinks and display notifications help the user to access the targets' NASA Archive website, indicate whether it has previous JWST observations,